 Strategy and results at a glance.
-In the following, we show that distances, angles, volumes, and more, can be identified in latent variable models that satisfy the weak assumptions in the previous section.
+In the following, we show that distances, angles, volumes, and more, can be identified in latent variable models that satisfy the weak assumption in the previous section.
 Our proof strategy is to connect indeterminacy transformations from the identifiability literature with charts from the differential geometry literature.
 Once this connection is in place, our results easily follow.
 Furthermore, we use the connection to show that identifying Euclidean distances in the latent space is either impossible or requires forcing the decoder to have zero curvature.
-Below we present results with proof sketches and leave details to Appendices A and B.
+Below we present results and leave proofs and details to Appendices A and B.

-4.1.
-Identifiability via geometry
+4.1 Identifiability via geometry